How do you motivate yourself?

 Maybe I’m a bit weird, but I found university as a mature-age student ridiculously pleasurable.

-The hunt is on for inspiration and information.
+The hunt is on for sources of inspiration and information.

-Stepping it up a notch with a moving image, Bunnings knows that the way to get people through the door on the weekend is to sponsor a lifestyle TV show during prime time on Friday night.
-This embedded advertising influences in a way the 30-second commercial cannot.
+Stepping it up a notch with a moving image, Bunnings knows that the way to get people through the door on the weekend is to sponsor a lifestyle TV show on Friday night.

 Although I find more inspiration in their competition on another channel – Gardening Australia!